opendocsg/slw-judgments-backfill/2012_SGHC_158/report.md

 **_Was there an unlawful act conspiracy between the defendants to deprive Chenet of the Shares?_**

 142    The tort of conspiracy has two limbs: lawful and unlawful act conspiracy.
 In the present case Chenet is relying only on unlawful act conspiracy.
-The elements of this tort are well-established (see _Quah Kay Tee v Ong and Co Pte Ltd_ [1996] 3 SLR(R) 637 at [45]):
+The elements of this tort are well-established (see _Quah Kay Tee v Ong and Co Pte Ltd_ <span class="citation">[1996] 3 SLR(R) 637</span> at [45]):

  (a) an agreement or combination between two or more people;